gcfrxbots/rxbot/README.md

 ### Dependencies

-Install dependencies using `pip install -r requirements.txt`
+Install dependencies by running `Install_Requirements.bat` or by using  `pip install -r requirements.txt` in the bot's directory.

 -----